Special-K-s-Flightsim-Bots/DCSServerBot/plugins/competitive/README.md

 rating for each pilot.
 People that have not been involved in any PvP activities yet, will get a default rating according to the algorithm.

-## Will it only support 1vs1?
+## How do 1vs1 engagements work?
-Not by any means!
-If you just enable the plugin and don't do anything else, you will get a 1vs1 rating.
-You already get some kind of team rating, when you fly with in a multi-crew aircraft.
-As usually all members of such an aircraft participate in a kill (or are hung with the pilot in the opposite case), they will be treated as a team already.
+If you enable the plugin and don't do anything else, you will get a 1vs1 rating that will change after each engagement.
+You already get some kind of team rating, when you fly in a multi-crew aircraft.
+As usually all members of such an aircraft participate in a kill (or die with the pilot in the opposite case), they will be treated as a team already.
 This means, you get ranked up as a RIO as if you were the pilot of the killing aircraft.

 ## How do Team Matches work?
 So this is the more complex stuff.
 To play N vs N or N vs M, you need to register as teams.
 As I don't know how your